ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

 * $b \in \{3, 5, 7, \dots\}$ (odd integers) controls **frequency growth**
 * $N = 30$ is the number of terms used for approximation

+> **Note on Finite Approximation**:
+> While the infinite Weierstrass function is nowhere differentiable, our visualization uses a **finite approximation** (N=30 terms).
+This truncated version:
+>
+> * Is smooth (infinitely differentiable)
+> * Forms a trigonometric polynomial
+> * Permits standard FFT analysis
+>
+> The FFT visualizations show exact spectral composition of this approximation, which captures the *emergent fractal properties* of the true function when a·b ≥ 1.

 The 1D slice, typically taken at $x=0$, simplifies to:

 $$